Pitu/Kuro/README.md

 - If the added sticker is a gifv, instead of saving it just store the link to it so discord shows the preview, since if you attach it it could go over the 8mb limit and there is no preview available.

-- Make that the `del` command also deletes the file associated with the sticker
+- Make that the `del` command also deletes the file associated with the sticker.

+- Make the `/sticker list` website less cancer.

 ## Known Bugs